This Handbook contains everything you need to know about this Secret Compass Epic expedition to Madagascar.

 Secret Compass always suggest carrying an emergency fund of $100-$200 in cash.

-The following is Secret Compass’s recommended kit list for the 2018 expedition to Madagascar.
+The following is Secret Compass’s recommended kit list for the 2019 expedition to Madagascar.
 You will be required to carry all of your own kit for the porter-supported trekking phase of this expedition along with a share of the team’s food and tents during the raft phase.
-Secret Compass will supply all group equipment (tents, rafts, med kit, water purifying kit etc).
+Secret Compass will supply all group equipment (tents, rafts, med kit, water purifying kit etc) and white-water training.

-Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.
+Secret Compass have arranged team member discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.

 Baggage and Sleeping